Donate

 We are asking friends to become Founding Donors

-We are providing habitat restoration training this spring for two years thanks to funding from Meyer Memorial Trust and The Collins Foundation.
-Our Traditional Ecological Knowledge Workforce training will continue to be provided each fall for the next four years in partnership with Chemeketa Community College, thanks to a five-year grant from US Department of Agriculture.
+We are continuing habitat restoration and organic farming internships thanks to funding from USDA Rural Business Development Grant Program, Meyer Memorial Trust and The Collins Foundation.
+Training will continue to be provided each fall and spring in partnership with Chemeketa Community College, thanks to a five-year grant from the US Department of Agriculture.

 Benefits to you are intrinsic in multiple ways.
 It will reward our Interns with a more promising future.
 It will also produce rewards to Elderberry Wisdom Farm in the coming years as we continue to grow and expand to serve unrepresented low-income Native American, Alaskan Native, Hawaiian and Pacific Islander relatives who will also benefit from your support.